 Because there is so much flexibility in what size can be built, this option can work for many different scenarios.
-A small studio floor plan would work well as a guesthouse, an office, gym, playroom, or a ‘big kid/parent room’ (mancave, she-shed).
+A small studio floor plan would work well as a guesthouse, an office, a gym, a playroom, or a ‘big kid/parent room’ (mancave, she-shed).
 A one-bedroom unit with a kitchen and bath is ideal for a live-in nanny, grandparent, or caregiver as it offers some separation and privacy for them as well as for you.

 2. Junior ADU or Attached Garage Conversion